DMerch/influxR/README.md

-# influxR
+# influxr
-R wrapper for the V2.X InfluxDB API
+R wrapper for the InfluxDB V2 API